Random Locations of Periodic Stationary Processes

 The rest of the paper is organized as follows.
 In Section $2$, we introduce some notation and assumptions for intrinsic location functionals and stationary and ergodic processes.
-In Section $3$, we show some general results on intrinsic locations of periodic stationary processes.
-Sufficient and necessary conditions are established to characterize the distributions of these intrinsic locations.
-The following two sections are devoted to two special types of intrinsic locations.
+In Section $3$, we show some general results on intrinsic location functionals of periodic stationary processes.
+Sufficient and necessary conditions are established to characterize the distributions of these random locations.
+The following two sections are devoted to two special types of intrinsic location functionals.
 In Section $4$, the class of \emph{invariant intrinsic location functionals} is studied.
-The density of any invariant intrinsic location functional has a uniform lower bound and such a distribution can always be constructed via the maximum location over the interval.
-In Section $5$, we show that the density of the \emph{first-time intrinsic location} is decreasing, and establish a link between the structure of the set of first-time intrinsic locations' distributions and the joint mixability of some distributions.
+The density of any invariant intrinsic location functional has a uniform lower bound, and such a distribution can always be constructed via the location of the path supremum over the interval.
+In Section $5$, we show that the density of a \emph{first-time intrinsic location functional} is non-increasing, and establish a link between the structure of the set of first-time intrinsic locations' distributions and the joint mixability of some distributions.